 MMT is not suitable for everyone, and some patients may experience allergic reactions to the medication.
 Similar to itching from tramadol, patients who experience itching from methadone may wish to seek alternative treatment solutions with less intense side effects.
 It may take several tries to match a patient with medication that fits their needs and establish the best dosage for their symptoms.

 Buprenorphine is a common alternative to methadone that was proven effective in reducing heroin cravings and withdrawal symptoms in a 1992 study.

 Similarly, a case report looked at sustained release of oral morphine in a patient who had suffered a reaction to methadone treatment.
 The SROM improved the patient’s condition and helped them abstain from illicit use of opioids.

 At Sunlight Recovery, We Can Help

 At Sunlight Recovery, we provide treatment programs for opioid abuse and heroin addiction, among other rehabilitation programs.
 Our medical detox program provides a safe, supervised environment for patients to manage withdrawal symptoms, with the help of medications.
-We also have holistic treatments to aid in recovery including massage therapy, equine therapy, yoga and more.
 To find out if treatment at Sunlight Recovery is the right option for you or a loved one, contact us today for more information.